jcsteh/osara/readme.md

 When you are done, press the OK button to accept any changes or the Cancel button to discard them.

 There is also an action to toggle each setting; e.g. OSARA: Toggle Report position when scrubbing.
-These do not have keyboard shortcuts by default, but you can add shortcuts in the Actions dialog.
+These do not have keyboard shortcuts mapped by default, but you can add shortcuts in the Actions dialog (hit F4 to go there).

 ### Miscellaneous Actions
 OSARA also includes some other miscellaneous actions.

-#### Main
+#### Main section of actions list
 - OSARA: go to first track: Control+Alt+Home
 - OSARA: go to last track: Control+Alt+End
 - OSARA: Move to next item (leaving other items selected): Control+Shift+RightArrow